 We collaborate closely with our community partners to design scientific research around significant environmental health issues and inform the general public on environmental health risks.
 This collaboration between research and community organizations is praised for its effectiveness and cited as a best practice to be replicated at other research institutions.

-Dr. Frederica Perera, internationally recognized for pioneering the field of molecular epidemiology, leads a team of more than 3 dozen laboratory-based and clinical research experts specializing in asthma, pediatric health, pediatric oncology, environmental exposure assessment, perinatal epidemiology, pediatric oncology, biostatistics, community research, and GIS modeling, who are studying the effects of early-life exposures to identify those most harmful and in need of regulation.
+Dr. Frederica Perera, internationally recognized for pioneering the field of molecular epidemiology, leads a team of laboratory-based and clinical research experts specializing in asthma, pediatric health, pediatric oncology, environmental exposure assessment, perinatal epidemiology, pediatric oncology, biostatistics, community research, and GIS modeling, who are studying the effects of early-life exposures to identify those most harmful and in need of regulation.

 A key component of our community outreach and research translation has been attributed to maintaining a highly successful partnership with We Act for Environmental Justice (WE ACT).
 WE ACT strives to facilitate community participation through the creation of fair environmental health policies and practices, with a particular focus on Northern Manhattan.
 WE ACT has disseminated our published findings to policy-makers in support of their advocacy work.